 She lifts food from the trolley, looks back at me, freezes and says, ‘What’s wrong?’

-She says, ‛There’s stuff like this in the Old Testament.’
+She says, ‛There’s stuff like that in old scriptures.’

 Missiles, crippled in midair, fall to the ground or into the sea – their engines and rockets failing.
 I crush components; propellant blazes into the skies.
 I only hope the warheads don’t go off.
 The people who launched them will be safe in bunkers – it’s the innocent that will suffer.
 The fury boils again.